 As an industry built around advising and improving other businesses, consultancy interviews are notoriously challenging.
 In addition to technical/analytical skills, you are examined on a variety of criteria including commercial acumen, emotional intelligence and even public speaking.
+Fail to prepare and prepare to fail, so make sure you dedicate some time to it!

 Be business and motivation-focused